 Last spring, NRF hosted Keeping History Above Water, a conference that brought together international leaders in preservation and climate change.
 (The next conference will be held in October 2017 in Baltimore.)
 This year, master’s candidates in RISD’s Interior Architecture program began tackling some of the tough questions raised in the conference, and presented their thoughtful ideas at a recent event at the Townsend House.

-Imaging Newport’s future in the face of sea level rise
+Imagining Newport’s future in the face of sea level rise

 Using virtual and augmented reality, the students imagined various solutions for preserving the Point over the next 100 years.
 As a starting point, the studies used data collected and analyzed by Providence architectural firm Union Studio, which was hired by NRF to study upcoming challenges and propose mitigation solutions.